rails/rails/guides/source/rails_on_rack.md

 **`ActionDispatch::RequestId`**

-* Makes a unique `X-Request-Id` header available to the response and enables the `ActionDispatch::Request#uuid` method.
+* Makes a unique `X-Request-Id` header available to the response and enables the `ActionDispatch::Request#request_id` method.

 **`Rails::Rack::Logger`**